Kongoni

 H

 Hartebeest are polygynous and during the mating season, the males may fight fiercely for dominance.
-These antelopes breed throughout the year, with one or two peaks that are influenced by the availability of food.
+These antelopes breed throughout the year, with one or two peaks that are influenced by food availability.
 The gestation period lasts 8 to 9 months, after which a single calf weighing about 9 kg (20 lb) is born.
 Births usually peak in the dry season and take place in thickets.
-Calves can move about on their own shortly after birth, however, they usually lie in the open in close proximity of their mothers.
+Calves can move about on their own shortly after birth, however, they usually lie in the open in close proximity to their mothers.
 Calves are weaned at four months, but young males stay with their mothers for two and a half years.
 Both males and females become reproductively mature at one to two years of age.

 Hartebeest were formerly widespread in Africa, but populations of this species have undergone drastic decline due to habitat destruction, hunting, human settlement, and competition with livestock for food.
 They are also popular game animals due to their highly regarded meat.